 When the boat is placed in the water, immediately check around the sensor for leaks.
 Note that very small leaks may not be readily observed.
-Do not to leave the boat in the water unchecked for more than 3 hours.
-If there is a small leak, there may be considerable bilge water accumulation after 24 hour.
+Do not leave the boat in the water for more than 3 hours before checking it again.
+If there is a small leak, there may be considerable bilge water accumulation after 24 hours.
 If a leak is observed, repeat "Bedding" and "Installing" immediately (page 2).